 In actual fact, most Americans are busy servicing their debts such that they have little in terms of savings.
 This other day I was reading a report that said that nearly 70% of Americans have less than $1,000 in personal savings.

 This means that in case of emergencies such as losing a job most Americans would really struggle to survive.
 No wonder during a crisis millions end relying on foodbanks to survive.
 It is a sad situation that needs to be sorted out.

 This is more reason for all of us to learn how to manage your personal finances.

 How To Manage Your Personal Finances

-Below are some of the best tips you can get on how to manage your money efficiently and effectively.
+Below are some of the best tips you can get on how to manage your personal finances or money efficiently and effectively.